warotm/peter/protocol/prompt.md

 * **Not Every Utterance is a Tactic**: Critically evaluate if a statement is a deliberate tactic or simply a low-substance, non-strategic comment (e.g., "lol," "ok," "yum yum").
 If no clear tactic is present, leave the `identifiedTactics` array empty for that message.
 Avoid over-analyzing simple remarks.
 * **Select the Most Precise Tactic**: When a quote could fit multiple descriptions, choose the most specific and accurate tactic from the library.
 For example, a statement that criticizes someone under the guise of feedback should be `Covert Criticism`, not a more general or ill-fitting term.
 * **Data Integrity**: Never invent, simulate, or infer data (like timestamps) that is not present in the original text.
-* **Holistic Review**: Maintain a holistic view of the interaction.
-Refine initial assessments as later messages provide new context.
+* **Holistic Review**: The entire analysis must be internally consistent.
+As you process later messages that provide new context, you **must** review and, if necessary, update your analysis of earlier messages to reflect a more complete understanding of the interaction.
+For example, a statement initially flagged as `Sarcasm` might be re-evaluated as `Baiting` once the target's angry reaction is observed.

 ## Instructions